 The Bellevue College Board of Trustees is composed of six members, appointed by the governor.
 Five of the members serve a five-year term and the student member serves a one-year term.
 All members must reside within the college’s district boundaries.

 The governor selects the student member from a list of candidates, of at least three and not more than five, submitted by Bellevue College’s Associated Student Government or their equivalent.
 The student member is expected to hold their office for a term of one year, beginning July 1st and ending June 30th, or until the student member’s successor is appointed and qualified, whichever is later.
+You are expected to attend one board meeting per month.
+The board meetings are approximately three to four hours long.
+Usually within a week prior to the board meeting, you will receive an agenda packet which you are expected to read and review.
 The student member must be a full-time student in good standing at Bellevue College at the time of appointment and throughout the student’s term.

 The student trustee has the unique responsibility to bring a student voice and perspective to the Board and serves as an informational link between the trustees and members of the college community, particularly the students.

 Student positions on governing boards are also a valuable tool for developing leadership through experiential learning.
-Student members learn processes of institutional governance, become involved in campus projects, analyze policy proposals, and participate in board discussions and decision making.
+Student members learn processes of institutional governance, have the opportunity to participate in advocacy efforts at the state and national level, become involved in campus projects, analyze policy proposals, and participate in board discussions and decision making.

 Past Student Trustees